Glover, Illinois

-Glover is an unincorporated community in Champaign County, Illinois, United States.
-Glover is located on U.S. Route 150 near the eastern border of St. Joseph.There are no buildings in Glover.
-There used to be a tower at the Junction of the Chicago and Eastern Illinois, Peoria and Eastern, and the Illinois Terminal railroads.
+Glover is an unincorporated community near the eastern border of St. Joseph in Champaign County, Illinois, United States.
+Glover is located on U.S. Route 150.

+There are no buildings in Glover; houses nearby belong to St Joseph.

+There used to be a tower at the junction of the Chicago and Eastern Illinois, Peoria and Eastern, and the Illinois Terminal railroads.
 The Peoria and Eastern and the Illinois Terminal have been removed.
-Houses nearby belong to St Joseph, Illinois.